skip to content

 Unlawful threats

-Harm can include physical or mental harm.
+Harm includes physical and mental harm.

 Stalking